 Learn something new every day More Info... by email

 Stationary bikes are exercise machines that mimic bicycles without actually going anywhere.
-Typical stationary bikes have a solid back inverted T-frame that sits firmly on the ground and a front wheel which sits just off the ground and turns freely by pedal motion.
+Typically, they have a solid back inverted T-frame that sits firmly on the ground and a front wheel which sits just off the ground and turns freely by pedal motion.

-Stationary bikes have tension settings, equivalent to gears, to adjust to any workout level.
-Just thirty minutes of daily exercise on a stationary bike will satisfy most recommended cardio requirements for a healthy lifestyle.
+These bikes have tension settings, equivalent to gears, to adjust to any workout level.
+Just thirty minutes of daily exercise on one will satisfy most recommended cardio requirements for a healthy lifestyle.

 Stationary bikes come in one of two basic types: upright or recumbent.